danidiaz/vim-haskell-pica-completions/README.md

 # features

+## in .hs files

 - `yss#` to surround a sentence with those annoying-to-type `{-# ... #-}` thingies.

-- The names or all pragmas and all language extensions available for dictionary completion.
+- The names or all pragmas and all language extensions are available for dictionary completion.
+See `:h i_CTRL-X_CTRL-K`.

+## in .cabal files

+- The names or all cabal stanzas and fields, all language extensions, and all GHC flags are available for dictionary completion.
 See `:h i_CTRL-X_CTRL-K`.

 # see also